cobi-bike/DevKit-Simulator/README.md

 What to do if the extension breaks.

 - check the error console of devtools.
-Part of React Devtools runs scripts in the context of your page, and is vulnerable to misbehaving polyfills.
+Part of COBI Devtools runs scripts in the context of your page, and is vulnerable to misbehaving polyfills.

 - open devtools out into a new window, and then hit the shortcut to open devtools again (cmd+option+i or ctrl+shift+i).
 This is the "debug devtools" debugger.
 Check the console there for errors.